stulacy/personal-website/content/post/eloreview_20171229.md

 Overall, Elo and points totals appear to be well correlated, with a few exceptions.
 For example, Tottenham are third in terms of Elo, but 5th in points.
-Likewise, Man Utd are second in the actual league, but only have the 4th highest Elo.
+Likewise Man Utd are second in the actual league, but only have the 4th highest Elo.
 Looking at the tail end of the league and we see similar phenomena.
-Brighton are 18th in Elo, but 12th in the actual league, a difference of 6 ranks!
+Brighton are 18th when ranked by Elo, but are 12th in the actual league, a difference of 6 ranks!

 There are a number of reasons for this behaviour: the most obvious being that points don't take the opponent's strength into consideration, while Elo does.
-Winning a game against a team in the top 6th will result in more Elo points than against a relegation candidate, but both are awarded with 3 points.
-A strength of Elo is that by taking opponent strength into account, it shows a fixture-independent table, while ranking by points isn't entirely fair if a team has managed to have fewer games against the top 6.
+Winning a game against a team in the top 6th will result in more Elo points than against a relegation candidate, but both wins would be awarded with 3 points.
+A strength of Elo is that by taking opponent strength into account, it shows a fixture-independent table, while ranking by points isn't entirely fair if a team has managed to have fewer games against the top 6 than others.

 Due to the inclusion of margin of victory in the Elo update equation, ([see Elo explanation